Satisfactory Academic Progress

 Students who become ineligible for financial aid because they are not meeting the minimum Satisfactory Academic Progress standards, but feel they have experienced unique, extenuating circumstances or are very close to graduation may submit an appeal by following the process outlined below:

 It is HIGHLY recommended that students submit any supporting documentation at the time of their appeal to ensure quicker appeal evaluation.
 Incomplete appeals or insufficient supporting documentation could result in a delay in processing or denial of an SAP appeal.
+Students not meeting SAP for GPA and/or completion % are encouraged to meet with an academic advisor to document available resources.

 Please allow up to two weeks after appeal submission for initial communication from the Financial Aid Appeals Committee.